 Calling all aspiring herbalists and educators

-This summer, we will be launching our first-ever internship program.
-It will be a hands-on educational opportunity for beginning herbalists.
-We will welcome 5 interns to live in our guesthouse for 6 weeks.
-Interns will help on the farm 4 days per week with the cultivation, maintenance and harvest of medicinal herbs.
-In the evenings, they can expect classes on a wide range of topics in herbal medicine and holistic health.
-We will supply essential medicine making supplies to encourage interns to develop their skills over their 6-week stay.
-Weekends will be mostly free to explore the area, with a few plant-focused field trips!
-The program is scheduled for July 8 - August 17, 2018.
+Following a very successful pilot program, we are gearing up for the second season of our Budding Herbalist Internship Program!
+This is a hands-on educational opportunity for beginning herbalists.
+For 8 weeks, 5 interns live, work, and study together on our organic farm.
+Interns help on the farm 4 days per week with the cultivation, maintenance and harvest of medicinal herbs.
+In the evenings, they attend classes on a wide range of topics in herbal medicine and holistic health.
+We provide housing in a beautiful, modern guesthouse, as well as essential medicine making supplies to encourage interns to develop their skills over their 8-week stay.
+Weekends are mostly free to explore the area, with organized plant hikes scheduled every other Saturday.

-Located in Sandy, Oregon, Eclectic Institute is in a prime spot for summer adventures.
+Located in Sandy, Oregon, Eclectic Institute is in a prime spot for adventuring.
 We have Mt.
 Hood National Forest as our backyard, the scenic Columbia River Gorge just 15 miles to the north, and rapidly-growing Portland, Oregon just an hour drive west.
-There is no shortage of beautiful wilderness, world-class hiking, and epic fun to be had around here!
+There is no shortage of beautiful wilderness, world-class hiking, and epic fun to be had around here.

 Eclectic Institute is tucked just outside of the Bull Run wilderness area, about 30 miles east of Portland.

-The classes will be taught by many different teachers in order to provide a well-rounded approach to health and herbalism.
+The classes are taught by many different teachers in order to provide a well-rounded approach to health and herbalism.
 They are experts in their field, many of whom operate their own herbal schools in the area.
 The program will primarily be taught from a traditional western perspective, at an introductory level.
 There will be classroom-style learning in addition to plant hikes in Mt.
 Hood National Forest.
-Our list of courses for Summer 2018 include:
+Some of our courses include:

 Read more about these courses, and who's teaching them, here: